vasilakisfil/Introspected-REST/README.md

 The `Link` header-based solution is representation-agnostic and could benefit some clients that don't deal much with the content but in practice such clients are very rare, especially in our use case.
-The second solution would limit the client application developer if she wanted to have a link of a specific page, while the last solution would limit the API developer to avoid having the number of total pages in the response, because it could be a huge cost to the database level.
+The second solution would limit the client application developer if she wanted to have a link of a specific page, while the last solution would limit the API designer to avoid having the number of total pages in the response, because it could be a huge cost to the database level.
 In any case, **Introspected REST doesn't restrict us to specify two or more alternative MicroTypes for the same API functionality**, like pagination.